 About Dave

 Everyone he knew was pushing him, enthusiastically cheering him on to write his life story.
-But Dave was modest in all ways, about the possibility that he or his life might be special.
+But Dave was modest in all ways, especially about the possibility that he or his life might be special.
 He had impostor syndrome as much as any of us, even though he lived large, authentically, and more fully than most people while trapped in that shitty, paralyzed body of his.

 Thank you for checking out Viking Funeral, for checking out my brother Dave.